Trading

 Step 6 - Sign lease agreement: Select a suitable office or flexi-desk package within the free zone.

-Step 7 - Pay fees and receive your licence: Complete payment of licence and registration fees to receive your trading licence.
+Step 7 - Pay fees and receive your license: Complete payment of license and registration fees to receive your trading license.

-Step 8 - Open a corporate bank account: With your licence in hand, approach UAE banks to open a business account.
+Step 8 - Open a corporate bank account: With your license in hand, approach UAE banks to open a business account.

 Estimated Costs